zchee/golang-wiki/SlowBots.md

 We might add more aliases later.

+When running TryBots again later, the most recent `TRY=` comment on the current patchset is used.
+To turn it off set `TRY=` with an empty string after the equals sign.
+If the current patchset doesn't have a `TRY=` comment, the most recent non-empty `TRY=` comment is used.

 ## Pitfalls

 * `TRY=` comments are ignored if they're not on the same comment that started the TryBots